 Again and again, the “Red Seas of the Faroe Islands” are a hot topic, not only on social media.
 Most locals defend the pilot whale catch (“grind”), lots of people from other countries condemn it.
 I won’t do you the favor and take sides here and now.
 There's no point in that, because what will happen is predictable.

-I won't leave you unscathed.
-In my view, the way in which the debate on the grind has been held so far, raises a great many questions.
 Here are some of them.
 Do you know what’s going on in a slaughterhouse?
-Big or small, across the globe, in your home country, Asia, America, all over Europe?
+Big or small, across the globe, in your home town, country, Asia, America, all over Europe?
 And do you really want to know?

-Nowadays, eating too much whale meat and blubber has a negative impact on people's health.
+Nowadays, eating too much whale meat and blubber clearly has a negative impact on people's health.
 Questions: Who is polluting the oceans?
 Should we all go veggie?
 And could we all go veggie, everywhere?
-Have you ever checked the prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
+What about prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
 What about environmental pollution caused by transport?
 And what about the urban movement to eat local foods?

-Let’s assume that you are an opponent of the grind.
-Insults, mobbing and slander, attacking the Faroese people – where does this lead to?
-Key word counter-productive: Will any aggressive attitude help you to reach your goal?
-Besides: Are there only recommenders of the grind in the Faroe Islands?
-Another one. „What if” scenario.
-The Faroese change the manner and method of killing pilot whales.
+Thought regarding the strategy of verbally abusive anti-whaling people: Insults, mobbing and slander, offending the Faroese people, putting grind comments all over Facebook pages at random – what is that supposed to achieve?
+Where does this lead to (the meaning of counter-productive)?
+In the end: Will any aggressive attitude help you reach your goal?
+And after all, are there only recommenders of the grind in the Faroe Islands?
+Associated “what if” scenario: The Faroese whalers advance their killing pilot whales techniques.
 Would that be acceptable for you?

-You have all the answers to all these questions, you made up your mind, you have an opinion?
-Make sure that it's based on trustworthy information.
+Whaling: a heated debate and a lot of questions.
+You have all the answers, you made up your mind, you have an opinion?
+Make sure it's based on trustworthy information.
 Much has been written about the grind.
 Truths, half-truths and complete nonsense.
 Finally, an opinion.
-To my mind: Taking a quick look at a picture of the “Red Seas” and being disgusted – well, that’s easy.
+To my mind: Taking a quick look at a picture of the “Red Seas” and being disgusted – that’s easy.
 Honestly dealing with all these questions – that's far more complicated.